apache/spark/docs/streaming-programming-guide.md

 {:.no_toc}

 <span class="badge" style="background-color: grey">Python API</span> As of Spark {{site.SPARK_VERSION_SHORT}},
-out of these sources, Kafka, Kinesis and Flume are available in the Python API.
+out of these sources, Kafka and Kinesis are available in the Python API.

-This category of sources require interfacing with external non-Spark libraries, some of them with complex dependencies (e.g., Kafka and Flume).
+This category of sources require interfacing with external non-Spark libraries, some of them with complex dependencies (e.g., Kafka).
 Hence, to minimize issues related to version conflicts of dependencies, the functionality to create DStreams from these sources has been moved to separate libraries that can be [linked](#linking) to explicitly when necessary.